Japan raw liver lovers lament new food ban

 "It can be a star product for restaurants, and if they are suddenly unable to sell that then it will indeed affect sales and profits."

-Yuichi Kamata, management chief at Edge, the company that oversees the Kintan restaurant chain, said that probably 90 percent of customers had been coming specifically to eat raw liver, with a plate going for around 1,800 yen.
+Yuichi Kamata, management chief at Edge, the company that oversees the Kintan restaurant chain, said that probably 90 percent of customers had been coming specifically to eat raw liver, with a plate going for around 1,800 yen ($23).